openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

 #.
 Under **Add New Component**, select **Video**.

 #.
 When the new video component appears, select **Edit**.
-The video editor opens
+The video editor
-   to the **Basic** page.
+   opens to the **Basic** page.

    .. image:: ../../../shared/building_and_running_chapters/Images/VideoComponentEditor.png
-    :alt: Image of the video component editor
+    :alt: Image of the video component editor.
-    :width: 500
+    :width: 600

    You replace the default values with your own.